 Satin is a weave, not a fiber.
 Satin can be made out of many different natural or synthetic fibers.
 This means that it is impossible to tell you how to dye your satin without knowing what fiber your satin is made of.
 If you have a dress made of polyester satin, the answer will be completely different than if your dress is made of 100% natural silk satin.

 To find out for sure what fiber you have, snip a small amount of fabric out of a seam allowance somewhere, where it won't show, and try a burn test.
-Two excellent resources for interpreting the results of a fiber burn test are Griffin Dyeworks' Burn Test page and Ditzy Prints' Fiber Burn Chart.
+Two excellent resources for interpreting the results of a fiber burn test are Griffin Dyeworks' Burn Test page (or see their PDF) and Ditzy Prints' Fiber Burn Chart.
 To test for acetate or triacetate, try dissolving a bit of thread from your fabric in some acetone-containing nail polish remover.

 If your satin is made from polyester or acetate, you will need to boil it for half an hour or longer with a special synthetic-fiber dye called disperse dye.
 Polyester will not take any other sort of dye at all; if you try to dye polyester with an all-purpose dye, such as Rit, or a fiber-reactive dye such as Procion, or an acid dye, the dye will just wash out.
 Acetate may stain with all-purpose or acid dye, but the results will not be good; use disperse dye for acetate.
 See "Dyeing Polyester with Disperse Dyes".